 The Russell 2000 is an index that represents the small-cap stock portion of the equity investment universe.
 As the name implies, the index covers approximately 2000 of the smallest companies, based on market capitalization.

 According to the creator of the Russell 2000 Index, Russell Investments, the index "is constructed to provide a comprehensive and unbiased small-cap barometer and is completely reconstituted annually to ensure larger stocks do not distort the performance and characteristics of the true small-cap opportunity set."
 This makes Russell 2000 Index funds and ETFs a good compliment to a large-cap index, such as the S&P 500, for building a portfolio of funds.

 The S&P Midcap 400, also known as the S&P 400, is an index comprised of U.S. stocks in the middle capitalization range.
-According Standard & Poor's website, "the S&P MidCap 400® provides investors with a benchmark for mid-sized companies.
-The index covers over 7% of the U.S. equity market, and seeks to remain an accurate measure of mid-sized companies, reflecting the risk and return characteristics of the broader mid-cap universe on an on-going basis."
+According Standard & Poor's website, "the S&P 400™ provides investors with a benchmark for mid-sized companies...the S&P 400 covers almost 6% of the U.S. equities market and is part of a series of S&P DJI U.S. Indices that can be used as building blocks for portfolio construction."

 According to Morningstar, "middle capitalization range" is from $200 million to $5 billion market value.
 This may sound large but companies are not widely known until they reach the multi-billion mark.
-For reference and comparison, mid-cap stocks can include some companies you may have heard of, such as Whole Foods Market, whereas a large-cap company, such as Wal-Mart, is much larger in capitalization ($230 billion in 2012).
+For reference and comparison, mid-cap stocks can include some companies you may have heard of, such as the parent company of myFICO, whereas a large-cap company, such as Wal-Mart, is much larger in capitalization ($413 billion as of December 2020).
 Small-capitalization companies are not widely known names.